Mbutler1991/childhood-adhd-quiz/README.md

 The aim is to work from this product to one day build a diagnostic app to cut out the long waiting times for diagnosis so that no child should be left behind.

-I would ideally like to introduce ths to parents using SEO marketing, leveraging schools as they would like to assist parents in this and word of mouth ideally.
+I would ideally like to introduce this to parents using SEO marketing, leveraging schools as they would like to assist parents in this and word of mouth ideally.

 ## User Stories

 - As a student, I can check the likelihood of ADHD in myself, so that I can use resources gained to help myself study and learn in a way that works for me.
-- As a parent, I can prescreen my own kids for ADHD and use the ADHD Assessment locator to best get my children diagnosed and find them the help they need.
+- As a parent, I can pre-screen my own kids for ADHD and use the ADHD Assessment locator to best get my children diagnosed and find them the help they need.
-- As a teacher, I can screen kids based off the multiple different categories so I know how best to plan my lessons so no child gets left behind.
+- As a teacher, I can screen kids based off the multiple different categories, so I know how best to plan my lessons so no child gets left behind.

 ## Wireframe